 If a witness will testify remotely about an exhibit, the parties must show the exhibit to the witness and court using the "presenter" or "share" function in Webex.
-Unless necessary, avoid sharing your entire screen and share only the exhibit file.
+When possible, the presenter should avoid sharing their entire screen and share only the exhibit file.
+If digital exhibits will be presented in person, parties must bring a computer or other sharing device with an HDMI input or adapter.
+Parties should be prepared to present exhibits using the courtroom evidence presentation system.

-If a hearing is entirely remote and all participants are participating remotely, witnesses may also testify remotely without prior court approval.
-But if a hearing is either in-person or hybrid (with some participants appearing remotely and some inperson), witnesses must testify in-person unless previously excused by stipulation of the parties, or by the court under existing rules of procedure.
+If a hearing is remote and all participants are participating remotely, witnesses may also testify remotely without prior court approval.
+But if a hearing is either inperson or hybrid (with some participants appearing remotely and some in-person), witnesses must testify in-person unless previously excused by stipulation of the parties, or by the court under existing rules of procedure.